volpatto/pdeco/README.md

 - ModelSelection.ipynb
 This code performs the model selection after getting the results from the two previous codes.
 Each model has Maximum a Posteriori (MAP) estimates for the calibrated parameters.
-We manually insert the values in the model, for example for model (1): dRdt = [ r1 * R - a1 * R * C / ( 1 + a2 * R ),
+We manually insert the values in the model, for example for model (1):

+dRdt = [ r1 * R - a1 * R * C / ( 1 + a2 * R ),
  ef * R - m * C * C ]

 it becomes:

 dRdt = [ 0.318752 * R - 0.080779 * R * C / ( 1 + 0.0001948159776916025 * R ),
  0.0002897334690674872 * R - 0.012509 * C * C ]

-After filling in for all models,
+After filling in all models, the user can run the code and will get a ranking from worst to best.

-To test another mathematical model the user should directly change the definition of an existing model, that is indicated by the prefix "def" (which is a function of Python).
-All the parameters should also be modified througour the code to be consistent with the new model to be added.
+To test another mathematical model the user should directly change the definition of an existing model, which is indicated by the prefix "def" (this is a function of Python).
+All the parameters should also be modified throughout the code to be consistent with the new model to be added.

 ## License